 To detangle your hair, add a few drops of jojoba oil to your brush or directly to your hair — your brush will go through smoothly, eliminating the threat of broken pieces.

 Jojoba oil is getting attention recently for treating alopecia, which is the loss of hair as a result of fungal infection or damage to the hair shaft and follicles.
 Studies have found that using aromatherapy is effective in treating hair loss.
-A study from the University of Maryland Medical Center found that massaging the scalp with a combination of several essential oils improved hair growth; oils such as lavender oil, rosemary oil, thyme oil and cedarwood essential oil proved to be effective.
+A study from the University of Maryland Medical Center found that massaging the scalp with a combination of several essential oils improved hair growth.
+Study results show that oils such as lavender oil, rosemary oil, thyme oil and cedarwood essential oil proved to be effective.

 Because essential oils can cause skin irritations for some people, the study showed that mixing them with jojoba oil is effective.
 Research suggests that adding three to six drops of essential oil to one tablespoon of jojoba oil serves as a hair loss remedy because it treats dry hair follicles.
 By restoring moisture, the scalp is in a healthier state and hair is more likely to grow.